mmoayyed/mmoayyed.github.io/_posts/2022-03-01-cas66-feature-toggles.md

 While the above strategy works as advertised in specific scenarios, there are serious risks associated with its usage.
 Of course, you have to hunt down and find the location of the actual configuration class to then exclude it from the runtime.
 Then, you have to be careful about all the other modules and configuration classes that might be negatively affected by this exclusion rule, and likewise, find and exclude those as well.
 Finally, such configuration classes are mainly seen as *internal implementation detail*, which means they be relocated, broken down, or renamed in the lifecycle of the CAS software and you might have to essentially repeat the same exercise for each upgrade to ensure the right stuff is excluded.

 Rather than individual configuration components, a better alternative would be to disable *categories of features* and toggle their activity in a way that would be comprehensive and risk-free.
 For example, your *intention* is to disable the OpenID Connect functionality in CAS, regardless of where it's defined in whatever many configuration components.
-A feature toggle does that exactly that.
+A feature toggle does exactly that.
 {% include googlead1.html  %}
 To achieve this, many CAS configuration components internally are *annotated* with a specific condition that groups their activation together using a special flag.
 For example, all components related to handling and managing the [SAML2 Identity Provider functionality](https://apereo.github.io/cas/development/authentication/Configuring-SAML2-Authentication.html) might be annotated with: